JBEI/edd/README.md

                       docker restart temp_solr

             * Run database migrations
-                * Build an image for the EDD codebase:  `docker build -t edddjango_edd .`
+                * Build an image for the EDD codebase:  `docker build -t edd .`
+                    * This will take a long time on first build
+                    * TODO: set up a Docker image repo, include instructions for use
                 * Run the migrate management command using the EDD image linked to the temporary postgres and solr images: